openstack/heat/docs/GettingStarted.rst

     cd oz
     rm -f ~/rpmbuild/RPMS/noarch/oz-*
     make rpm
-    sudo rpm -Uvh ~/rpmbuild/RPMS/noarch/oz-*
+    sudo yum localinstall -y ~/rpmbuild/RPMS/noarch/oz-*
+    cd -

-Note: In the steps above, it's only necessary to be root for the rpm -Uvh, it's recommended not to be root while building the rpm
+Note: In the steps above, it's only necessary to be root for the yum localinstall, it's recommended not to be root while building the rpm.

 If you do not require F17/U10/U12 support, oz can be installed directly via yum::

   yum install oz

 Install heat from source
 ------------------------